Have you ever glanced at your development logs and wondered why they don't make sense?

-In most enterprise applications, keeping a separate log for data-related operations with all important information like access IDs, exact service instances and role privileges used, timestamps, data layer queries, and snapshots of both previous and new states of the changed dataset is required for security and compliance reasons.
-All data-related attempts and CRUD operations made by users, as well as by other systems and services, must be recorded in an audit trail.
+In most enterprise applications, keeping a separate log statement for data-related operations with all important information like access IDs, exact service instances and role privileges used, timestamps, data layer queries, and snapshots of both previous and new states of the changed dataset is required for design logging security and compliance reasons.
+All data-related attempts and CRUD operations made by users, as well as by other systems and services, must be recorded in audit logs.

-Behaviour events, changeover modes, inter-service communication, service instance IDs, actively serving APIs, actively listening IP and port ranges, configurations loaded, overall service health, and everything else that aids in understanding the system's behaviour must all be captured in system events.
+Behavior events, changeover modes, inter-service communication, service instance IDs, actively serving APIs, actively listening IP and port ranges, configurations loaded, overall service health, and everything else that aids in understanding the system's behavior must all be captured in system events.

 #2 Know When to Use Each Log Level

-- FATAL – Identifies extremely serious error events that are likely to cause the application to abort.
+- FATAL – Identifies extremely serious error events that are likely to cause the program to abort.
 Typically, this leads to catastrophic failures.

 - ERROR – Identifies error events that may still let the software run, but with restricted capabilities in the impacted routes.

-- INFO – In the application behaviour, it denotes the major event banners and informational messages.
+- INFO LEVEL – In the program behavior, it denotes the major event banners and informational messages.

 - DEBUG – Denotes particular and detailed data, which is mostly used for debugging.
 These logs assist us in debugging the code.